AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/README.md

 ```$ dotnet run```

 # Other Notes
-When the Angular app tries to make request across domains, the browser will block this request for security reasons.
+When the Angular app tries to make a request across domains, the browser will block this request for security reasons.
 Therefore to avoid these CORS (Cross-Origin Resource Sharing) issues for local development, we are using [stories proxy](https://github.com/angular/angular-cli/wiki/stories-proxy).
 This takes API requests from the port that is serving the Angular website and serves them to the API running on a different port.
-In a production scenario, you would want to either ensure the API is on the same origin, or [set the HTTP response headers accordingly](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS#The_HTTP_response_headers).
+In a production scenario, it is recommended to either ensure the API is on the same origin, or [set the HTTP response headers accordingly](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS#The_HTTP_response_headers).

 # Summary
 I hope you've found this post helpful.
 If you have any feedback or suggestions, please feel free to raise an issue or pull request on GitHub and I'd be happy to take a look.